Skip to Content

 I love mashed potatoes but I hate all the calories that come with them.
 Add cream, butter, and even cheese and you go from a relatively low calorie side dish to half a days worth of calories wasted.

-Now, full disclosure, I like potatoes enough that I can eat them without any additives.
+Now, full disclosure, I like potatoes enough that I can eat them without any additions.
 On the other hand, a little extra flavor is always nice right?

 Then, of course, there is the additional problem of it not being dairy free.
 Whether you keep kosher and therefore don’t eat meat and milk together or avoid eating dairy over all, this is a problem.